 DotVPN is a free offering from Smart Security Ltd., based in Hong Kong.
-The product is installed as an extension on Chrome or Opera web browsers.
-The service tested as very fast.
+The product is installed as an extension on Chrome, Opera, Firefox web browsers and applications for Android and iOS.
+According to their site, they are also currently developing desktop applications for Windows and Mac.
+The service tested very fast.
 It’s free, it’s fast, what could be the drawback?
 With any free service, there are always additional considerations for your privacy.
-There are some big questions here, and it’s simply impossible to believe that this product was encrypting our traffic, given the speed test results you’ll see below.

 While you can use DotVPN for free, there are some benefits to paying.
-The Premium level of service allows you to connect to a smaller pool of servers, to get up to 8192-bit encryption and to take advantage of a zero-logging DNS.
+The premium level of service allows you to connect to more pools of servers, to get up to 4096-bit encryption and to take advantage of a zero-logging DNS.

 Privacy & Anonymity